 Lucas’s story isn’t just about real estate.
 It’s about building income streams that don’t depend on a single employer’s whims.

 He went from worrying about layoffs to owning pieces of 50-unit buildings and helping families buy homes.
+Learn how to scale into larger apartment buildings and explore multi-family mortgage financing options.
+For another perspective on reaching this level, see how one couple shares their journey building a $1.2M real estate portfolio from scratch.
 All because he asked himself a simple question: “What happens if I lose my job again?”

 The answer was right in front of him.
 Scale up.
 Spread risk.
 Build something that doesn’t disappear when someone else makes a decision about your career.